msanvarov/nest-angular-realworld-app/README.md

 ### 💾 Choosing a Database

-By default **MYSQL/MariaDB** are the database of choice but TypeORM supports other database types like SQLite, Postgres, MongoDB, and MSSQL.
+By default **PostgreSQL** is the database of choice but TypeORM supports other database types like SQLite, MySQL/MariaDB, MongoDB, and MSSQL.
 To use anything other than MYSQL/MariaDB, change the configuration in the `.env` file, and download the corresponding wrapper library, like [SQLite3](https://www.npmjs.com/package/sqlite3).

 > Check https://typeorm.io/ for supported database types.